Bernhard Bästlein

-Bernhard Bästlein ([ˈbɛʁnhaʁt ˈbɛstlaɪn]; 3 December 1894 in Hamburg – 18 September 1944 in Brandenburg an der Havel) was a German Communist and resistance fighter against the Nazi régime.
+Bernhard Bästlein ([ˈbɛʁnhaʁt ˈbɛstlaɪn]; 3 December 1894 – 18 September 1944) was a German Communist and resistance fighter against the Nazi régime.
 He was imprisoned very shortly after the Nazis seized power in 1933 and was imprisoned almost without interruption until his execution in 1944, by the Nazis.
 Nonetheless, he was one of the most important leaders of German Resistance.

 Early years

 Bernhard Karl Bästlein was born the fourth of five children to Bernhard Bästlein Sr. of Thuringia and Cornelia Bästlein, née Kock, of East Friesland.
 His father came from a family of toymakers and gunsmiths and worked as a gunsmith and safe builder.
 He was a member of the Social Democratic Party of Germany (SPD) and an avid trade union member.
 After grammar school, Bästlein was trained as a precision mechanic.
 At the same time, he took evening classes at a worker's education school and the Volkshochschule.